The evolution of accretor stars in binary systems due to accretion of increasingly helium-rich material: Implications of accretors of helium-rich material for stellar populations

+Given that the evolution of the accretor star remains different from that of a single star, the impact of VCA may provide at least part of the answer to some outstanding questions in stellar evolution.
+The first question is the known mass discrepancy for some stars between their spectroscopic and evolutionary masses \citep[e.g.][]{Herrero:1992, Massey:2009, Bouret:2013, Massey:2013, McEvoy:2015, Markova:2018, Ramachandran:2018, Bestenlehner:2020}.
+Comparing the luminosities of our accretor models with single-star models in \Cref{fig:mass-luminosity_relation}, we can see that a star with helium-rich accretion has a luminosity similar to a star that is 20~per~cent more massive.
+Such a difference may explain why for some stars' mass estimates can differ significantly.

+The second implication of our VCA model is that the higher effective temperatures of the models lead to more of a star's luminosity being radiated at wavelengths below \SI{912}{\angstrom} which can help drive ionisation of the surrounding media.
+This has important implications for understanding the nebula emission from the HII regions and reionization \citep[e.g.,][]{Stanway:2016,Eldridge:2022,Ghodla:2023}.

-Previous work has shown that stellar rejuvenation leads to accretors with less bound envelopes \citep{Renzo:2023}, resulting in systems for which the energy required to collapse the core in a supernova is decreased compared to an equivalent single-star model.
-As such, rejuvenation such as in this case (where the mass transfer is sufficiently efficient that the accretor becomes rejuvenated) could give rise to unusual SNe.
-SN 1987A, the most widely studied supernova, is often conjectured to be the result of a binary merger \citep[e.g.,][]{Podsiadlowski:2017} due to its unusual explosion as a blue supergiant instead of a red supergiant, as predicted by theory.
-A rejuvenated star would appear younger, providing a potential avenue of formation for unusual stellar transients.
+Third, work has shown that mass transfer can lead to accretors with less bound envelopes \citep{Laplace:2021,Renzo:2023}, resulting in systems for which the energy required to explode the star in a supernova is decreased compared to an equivalent single-star model.
+As such, as in this case (where the mass transfer is sufficiently efficient that the final core collapse could give rise to unusual supernovae, i.e., an event that does not fit into one of the common supernovae types, IIP, IIL, IIb, Ib or Ic.
+The recent comprehensive work by \citet{Schneider:2025} shows how the accretors can have very different supernovae compared to single stars.
+We note that it is accepted that stellar mergers also give rise to unusual supernovae \citep[e.g.][]{Menon:2019} and future study is required to identify signatures in supernovae to differentiate between an accretor progenitor and the result of a stellar merger.

-While they are not mergers, the accretors in a binary experience much of the same mass gain, and with the complex mixing processes that occur, their interior structure is likely to be unlike that of single stars.
-With this work, and that of others, it is becoming clear that accretor stars in binary systems could have very complex evolution that we do not yet understand.